david-stewart/jet_and_thermal/readme.md

    - note: we are not confident that JetScape can run in parallel in the same directory, because it might read and write local files.
 Therefore, only run it one event at a time.
+     - n.b.: it is convenient to use `tmux` here
+   - n.b.:
  - Process the output jetscape `*.dat.gz` file:
    - Use the code in `/home/davidstewart/SplittingFull`:
    - executable is in /home/davidstewart/SplittingFull/src/maketupJsHadrons.cc`